apache/dolphinscheduler/docs/docs/en/guide/upgrade/upgrade.md

 ### Upgrade Database

-Change configuration in `./bin/env/dolphinscheduler_env.sh` ({user} and {password} are changed to your database username and password), and then run the upgrade script.
+Set the following environment variables ({user} and {password} are changed to your database username and password), and then run the upgrade script.

 Using MySQL as an example, change the value if you use other databases.
-Please manually download the [mysql-connector-java driver jar](https://downloads.MySQL.com/archives/c-j/) jar package and add it to the `./tools/libs` directory, then change `./bin/ env/dolphinscheduler_env.sh` file
+Please manually download the [mysql-connector-java driver jar](https://downloads.MySQL.com/archives/c-j/) jar package and add it to the `./tools/libs` directory, then export the following environment variables

     ```shell
     export DATABASE=${DATABASE:-mysql}